The purpose of this page, written by our CEO Peter Mann, is to explain to everyone how to choose an air purifier so you can breathe clean, fresh air.

 An air cleaner can be placed against a wall as long as there is no air coming in or out of the back of the air purifier.
 Otherwise you will want to keep it a foot or so from the wall.

-How long filters will last
+How long will filters last?

 The testing to determine the CADR lasts a matter of hours.
 It is based on the air purification performance with the air filters at their freshest.